 By Sari Custer

-• Two 2-ft. long pieces of string
+• small pieces of fabric

 Sari Custer is a lifelong science junkie, Chief Curiosity Officer at Arizona Science Center, and mom to daughter Carson, 7.
 Follow her on Twitter and Instagram @SariOnScience.